Letícia Román

-Letícia Román (née Novarese; (August 12, 1941 – June 26, 2025) was a former film actress from Italy.
+Letícia Román (née Novarese; August 12, 1941 – June 26, 2025) was an Italian-born film actress.

-Early years
+Early life

-Román was born Letizia Novarese in Rome in 1941.
+Román was born Letizia Novarese in Rome on August 12, 1941.
 She was the daughter of stage actress Giuliana Gianni and screenwriter/costume designer Nino Novarese.

 Taught by tutors, Roman received the equivalent of an American high school education.
 She was fluent in five languages.

 Roman said that her parents did not want her to be an actress, but after arriving in Hollywood, she began studying acting under Sandy Meisner.
 She studied with Gladys Vogeler to diminish her accent.